Coronavirus Covid-19: Can smartphones help NZ stop spread?

 "Now here is the real important bit, assuming you are told this information, that someone you came into contact with has Covid-19, you'll then need to self-isolate.

 "This requires high public trust and buy-in.
-It also requires people to know they need tested, and get tested."
+It also requires people to know they need to be tested, and get tested."

 Campbell pointed to three other key considerations: that people not only needed to always be carrying smartphones with them, but also having the tracing app installed and Bluetooth turned on.